-The 5 top most searched Data Warehouse Automation (DWA) tools compared with GoogleTrends is telling you that WhereScape is first before TimeXtender and BiReady (new Attunity Compose) over the last year.
+The 5 top most searched Data Warehouse Automation tools on the market compared with GoogleTrends is telling you that WhereScape is first before TimeXtender and BiReady (new Attunity Compose) over the last year.
 See the picture in full size or go directly to GoogleTrend comparison and change to your own needs.

-This article is for you if you considering to use Data Warehouse Automation (DWA) and asking yourself what DWA tools should do for you.
-After I explain in my previous blog Why Data Warehouse Automation is not more popular, you will find the why and what of DWA in this second post of the series.
+This article is for you if you considering to use Data Warehouse Automation (DWA) and asking yourself why you should use Data Warehouse Automation tools what does it do for you.
+After I explained in my previous blog Why Data Warehouse Automation is not more popular, you will find the why and what of Data Warehouse Automation in this second post of the series.

 Every industry has used automation to increase productivity, reduce manual effort, improve quality and consistency, and speed delivery.
 Henry Ford introduced the assembly to produce automobiles, and today Uber and countless other startups use the Internet and digital processing to reduce friction in commercial transactions.
 Thus, the time has come to introduce automation to data warehousing.